mantidproject/mantid/docs/source/algorithms/LoadSANS1MLZ-v1.rst

 Description
 -----------

-This loads the raw data files produced by the SANS-1 instruments at the MLZ.
+This algorithm loads raw data files produced by the SANS-1 instrument at MLZ into mantid workspaces.

-This loader reads the detector positions from the raw data file and places the detectors accordingly.
+The loader reads the detector positions from the raw data file and places the detectors accordingly <---What does this mean???

-The output is a histogram workspace with unit of wavelength (Angstrom).
+The output is a histogram workspace with a unit of wavelength (Angstrom). <--- Aren't the output dependent on the chosen "Mode"?

-**Example - Loads a 001 raw data file.**
+**Example - Loads a raw SANS-1 data file with extension .001.**

 .. testcode:: ExLoad